MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 1, Added DL RS GAS Account System

-2, Fixed the problem of that some obstacles were missing in Gloom
+2, Fixed the problem of that some obstacles are missing in Gloom

 3, Fixed the problem of that the line may leave the right way in some levels